nearit/Android-SDK/README.md

          </intent-filter>
     </receiver>
 ```
+We futhermore suggest to create an unique receiver for both region messages and push messages if their custom behavior matches.
+Just add both intent filters inside the receiver and deal with those messages in the same receiver.

 ### User profilation ###

 To profile users, you need to either create a new profile in our server or pass us a profileId obtained from your authentication services in the SDK.